microsoft/vscode-jupyter/CONTRIBUTING.md

 ### Release cycle

-Planning is done as one week sprints.
-We start a sprint every Thursday.
+Planning is done as monthly releases.

 The extension aims to do a new release once a month.
 A [release plan](https://github.com/Microsoft/vscode-jupyter/labels/release%20plan)